SEVEN LETTERS TO THE SEVEN CONGREGATIONS

 Jesus taught many things by way of illustrations, which prompted his disciples to ask:

 “‘Why is it you speak to them by use of illustrations?’
 In reply he said: ‘To you it is granted to understand the sacred secrets of the kingdom of the heavens, but to those people it is not granted.’”

 – Matthew 13:10-11

 It is further said of Jesus:

 “All these things Jesus spoke to the crowds by illustrations.
-Indeed, without an illustration he would not speak to them; that there might be fulfilled what was spoke through the prophet who said: ‘I will open my mouth with illustrations, I will publish things hidden since the founding.”
+Indeed, without an illustration he would not speak to them; that there might be fulfilled what was spoken through the prophet who said: ‘I will open my mouth with illustrations, I will publish things hidden since the founding.”

 – Matthew 13:34-35

 So, we learn that Jesus revealed sacred secrets of the Kingdom of the Heavens by means of illustrations.
-He could teach these complex issue in simple, uncomplicated language.
+He could teach these complex issues in simple, uncomplicated language.
 The people in general would learn basic truths, but their real meaning remained hidden.
 However, to the sons of the kingdom, these sacred secrets would be revealed at Jehovah’s appointed time.

 One such illustration is discussed at Matthew 20:1-16, referred to as the ‘Workers in the Vineyard.’
 A careful review and study of this illustration can answer our question: Is Jehovah still calling anointed sons?

 This parable is given in answer to an issue raised in Matthew 19:23-27 where Jesus shows the difficulty of rich ones being saved.
 This caused the disciples to ask about their own salvation: